Instructions for potential authors

 The in-text abbreviated quotation is:

-The general rule is: insert an abbreviated title of no more than three or four words, followed by the year.
+In other words, insert an abbreviated title of no more than three or four words, followed by the date.

 The whole quotation, to be given in the bibliography is: